Higgs bundles over elliptic curves for complex reductive Lie groups

 \section{Introduction}

 An {\it elliptic curve} is a pair $(X,x_0)$ where $X$ is a smooth complex projective curve of genus $1$ and $x_0$ is a distinguished point on it.
 By abuse of notation, we usually refer to an elliptic curve simply as $X$.
 Let $G$ be a connected complex reductive Lie group.
 A {\it $G$-Higgs bundle} over $X$ is a pair $(E,\Phi)$ where $E$ is a principal $G$-bundle over $X$ and $\Phi$, called the {\it Higgs field}, is a section of the adjoint bundle twisted by the canonical bundle of the curve.
 The canonical bundle of an elliptic curve is trivial, $\Omega^1_X \cong \Oo_X$, so $\Phi \in H^0(X,E(\gG))$.
-These objects were defined by Hitchin \cite{hitchin-self_duality_equations} over a smooth projective curve of any genus and the existence of their moduli spaces $\Mm(G)_d$ follows from Simpson \cite{simpson1, simpson2} (the existence of $\Mm(\SL(2,\CC))$ was first given in \cite{hitchin-self_duality_equations} and the case of $\GL(n,\CC)$ was also given by Nitsure \cite{nitsure}).
+These objects were defined by Hitchin \cite{hitchin-self_duality_equations} over a smooth projective curve of any genus and the existence of their moduli spaces $\Mm(G)_d$ (here $d\in\pi_1(G)$ is a topological invariant known as the degree) follows from Simpson \cite{simpson1, simpson2} (the existence of $\Mm(\SL(2,\CC))$ was first given in \cite{hitchin-self_duality_equations} and the case of $\GL(n,\CC)$ was also given by Nitsure \cite{nitsure}).

 A major result of the theory of $G$-Higgs bundles is the non-abelian Hodge correspondence which was proved by Hitchin \cite{hitchin-self_duality_equations}, Do\-naldson \cite{donaldson}, Simpson \cite{simpson-hb&ls, simpson1, simpson2} and Corlette \cite{corlette}.
 It is a generalization of the Narasimhan--Seshadri--Ramanathan Theorem \cite{narasimhan&seshadri, ramanathan_stable} to the non-unitary case and states the existence of a chain of homeomorphisms between the moduli space of $G$-Higgs bundles, the moduli space of $G$-bundles with projectively flat connections $\Cc(G)_d$ and the moduli space of representations $\Rr(G)_d$ of the curve,